 Author, journalist, and war child, Kim Ghattas brings a breadth of personal experiences to her talks on politics and world events.
-She currently covers international affairs as well as the Hillary Clinton presidential campaign for the BBC, out of Washington DC where she has been based since 2008.
+She currently covers international affairs out of Washington DC where she has been based since 2008.
+Kim’s 2020 release Black Wave brings an unprecedented narrative examination of the unraveling of the modern Middle East.
 She writes a regular column for Foreign Policy magazine focusing on current events.
 Her recent travels have taken her to Pakistan, Saudi Arabia and Iran, as well Iowa, Nevada and Arkansas.

 Kim Ghattas is the author of The Secretary: A Journey with Hillary Clinton from Beirut to the Heart of American Power, the first inside account to be published about Hillary Clinton’s time as Secretary of State.
 Ghattas traveled around the world with the American Secretary of State while covering the State Department for the BBC from 2008 until 2013.
 Before that, she was based in the Middle East, where she covered the region extensively from Lebanon, to Iraq, Syria and Saudi Arabia.
 In 2006, she was part of an Emmy Award-winning BBC team covering the Lebanon-Israel conflict.
 Her work has also appeared in TIME magazine, the Boston Globe, NPR, and the Washington Post.